 International consumer privacy laws govern all communication conducted within their territories, regardless of a business’s primary headquarters location.
 The strictest of these laws is the European Union’s General Data Protection Regulation (GDPR).

 In addition to requiring express consent, the GDPR mandates any business that wishes to store European customer data to meet six additional data privacy requirements.
 Complying with these extensive regulations demands significant financial and legal investments.

 Canada has its own set of laws – Canada’s Anti-Spam Legislation (CASL) – but differences between CASL and the TCPA mostly pertain to email.
 If your SMS campaigns meet the express written consent criteria as defined by the TCPA and the CTIA, they will likely be permissible under CASL guidelines.
 If you are unsure whether your campaigns meet U.S. or international criteria, seek legal counsel.

 Even just one mistake with text messaging compliance can result in hefty fines, and a full understanding of prior express written consent does not shield businesses from all errors.
-Garrett Olexa, practicing attorney at Jennings, Strouss & Salmon PLC, warns of several other mistakes businesses often make.
+Garrett Olexa, vice president of legal affairs at Sun Health, warns of several other mistakes businesses often make.

 One common misstep, he said, is “mistakenly assuming that just hiring a third party to send out the texts shields their business from liability.”

 Even when using a separate texting service, businesses remain responsible for the content of their messages.
 Each violation triggers a $500 fine, per occurrence.
 In other words, this is the penalty for each individual message in breach of TCPA compliance, not the fine for the entire campaign.